bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 Where *id* is a UUID identifying the file itself, and *created* is a timestamp identifying when the file was laid down.

-The "head" block then contains any number of "segm" and "tag " blocks (with any other block in-between).
+The "head" block then contains any number of [segm](#segm-block) and [tag](#tag-block) blocks (with any other block in-between).

 ## "segm" Block

-Each "segm" block describes a segment within the file.
+Each [segm](#segm-block) block describes a segment within the file.
 Each segment contains a number of grains, but the actual grain data is not included in this block, which is more of an *index* of segments.

 It begins with a standard block header: